Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Permissible partitions

-Permissibility corresponds to topological restrictions on the Hasse diagram.
-We can leverage this in representing the search problems for high-quality partitions to improve storage and computational performance.
-These benefits are byproducts of modeling permissibility natively.
+Geometrically, we can view \Cref{fig:hasse-amoxicillin-ibuprofen-panel-c} as the result of splitting all the way across in both directions (once along the Amoxicillin axis and once along the Ibuprofen axis) so that every cell is its own block but all splits still run cleanly through the Hasse diagram. \end{examplecont}

+Our permissibility definition leads to substantial improvements in memory and computation requirements.
 We can define partitions on the Hasse diagram by removing (splitting on) edges in $\mc{E}$ to form disjoint components in $\mc{K}$.
 The removed edges correspond to non-zero marginal changes.
-This guarantees that all sets in a partition on the Hasse diagram contain only ``connected'' feature combinations and generates a convex structure in the permissible partitions.
+This guarantees that all sets in a partition consist of parallel, closed intervals.

-At a high level, permissibility restrictions generate equivalence classes among the edges in the Hasse diagram, $\mc{E}$.
+At a high level, permissibility restrictions generate equivalence classes among the edges, $\mc{E}$.
 The equivalence classes are those edges that can only be removed together to generate a partition.
 Suppose we decompose $\mc{E}$ into $n$ mutually disjoint and exhaustive sets of edges $E_1, \dots, E_n$, where each set $E_j$ is an equivalence class.
-A partition $\Pi$ induced by these equivalence classes says, $\Pi$ removes edge $e$ if and only if $\Pi$ removes $e^{\prime}$ for every $e^{\prime}$ such that $e, e^{\prime} \in E_i$ for some $i = 1, \dots, n$.
-The equivalence classes will correspond to partitions where we pool along one of these edges if and only if we pool along the other.
+A partition $\Pi$ induced by these equivalence classes satisfies: $\Pi$ removes edge $e$ if and only if $\Pi$ removes $e^{\prime}$ for every $e^{\prime}$ such that $e, e^{\prime} \in E_i$ for some $i = 1, \dots, n$.
+The equivalence classes correspond to partitions where we pool along one of these edges if and only if we pool along the other.
 Let $\mc{E}^{\prime}$ represent the set of edges that remain after the partition.
 Then the pruned graph $(\mc{K}, \mc{E}^{\prime})$ specifies the corresponding partition.

 Specifically, permissible partitions can be generated by identifying a unique decomposition of $\mc{E}$ into equivalent edges.
-The decomposition is given by,
+The decomposition is given by